Eno Popi

-Eno Popi (born 19 June 1981) is an Albanian television presenter, radio host, journalist and lecturer.
-He is known for presenting several entertainment and reality shows on Top Channel, including Wake Up, StarTop, and Dancing with the Stars.
+Eno Popi (born 19 June 1981) is an Albanian lecturer and former television presenter.
+He was known for presenting several entertainment and reality shows on Top Channel, including Wake Up, StarTop, and Dancing with the Stars.

 Early life and education

 Popi was born in Tirana, on 19 June 1981.
 He studied journalism at the Faculty of History and Philology at the University of Tirana, graduating in 2005.
 In 2007, he earned a master's degree in Multimedia Editing from the University of Carlo Bo in Urbino, Italy.

 Career

 Popi began his career as a culture reporter in 1997 for the newspaper Koha TV.

 In September 1999 he joined Top Albania Radio as a news editor in the newsroom and later became presenter of several daily programs.
 In 2006, he hosted Radio Magazine, and in 2007, together with Ledion Liço, created the talk-show Live from Tirana.
 This format became the basis of the daily morning program Wake Up, which launched two years later and was broadcast simultaneously on Top Channel and Top Albania Radio.

 Alongside his media career, Popi has also served as a lecturer at the Department of Journalism of the Faculty of History and Philology, University of Tirana.